-Kanye West's ex-wife Kim Kardashian condemns his anti-Semitic comments: "Hate speech is never ok"
+Kanye West's ex-wife Kim Kardashian condemns anti-Semitic comments: "Hate speech is never OK"

 West has made a slew of anti-Semitic comments over the past weeks.
 His posts directed at the Jewish community led to him being suspended from Instagram and later Twitter, where he wrote that he “[would be] going death con 3 [sic] On JEWISH PEOPLE”.

-West’s comments were criticised by entertainment figures including David Schwimmer, John Legend, Jack Antonoff and KISS‘ Paul Stanley.
+The rapper’s comments were criticised by entertainment figures including David Schwimmer, John Legend, Jack Antonoff and KISS‘ Paul Stanley.
 An episode of LeBron James and Maverick Carter’s The Shop show that featured an interview with West was scrapped due to his recent controversies.

 During a recent interview on the Drink Champs podcast, which has since been removed, Ye made further antisemitic comments, saying “the Jewish media blocked [him] out”.
 During a section of West’s recent interview with Fox News that was not aired but leaked online the rapper also made more inflammatory comments.